jazd/Business/DbFit/README.txt

 MyCo=# GRANT ALL ON SCHEMA Business TO test;
 MyCo=# ALTER USER test SET search_path TO Business;

-You man need to edit <git root>/Business/Makefile PostgreSQLServer host entry.
+You may need to edit <git root>/Business/Makefile PostgreSQLServer host entry.

 cd <git root>/Business
 make pgsqldb